avanaudenhaege/LipSpeech_VOTC_loc/README.md

 Once you will Run the script you will be asked to select some variables:

-1. Group (TO DEFINE): for the moment only controls so ctrl is defined as default
+1. Group (TO DEFINE): ctrl is defined as default
-2. SubID : first 2 letters of Name + first 2 letters of Surname (e.g. Stefania
+2. SubID : first 2 letters of Name + first 2 letters of Surname (e.g. Mickey Mouse == MiMo).
-   Mattioni == StMa).
 3. Run Number : 1st or 2nd run
 4. Stimuli ID: 'setA' or 'setB' (it is important to spell correctly this variable because these labels are used to select the correct stimuli folder